-Should you choose the 40mm or 44mm Galaxy Watch Active 2?
+Samsung Galaxy Watch Active 2: 40mm or 44mm?

 When size makes a difference

-While it may seem like there's not much of a difference, there are a couple of factors to be aware of before you decide.
-We tested out the 44mm model and were pretty impressed with all it had to offer.
-The larger screen is nice, but you also get a bigger battery.
+While it may seem like there's not much of a difference between the Galaxy Watch Active 2 40mm and 44mm, there a few factors to be mindful of.
+Not only is the case larger on the 44mm model, but you also get a larger display at 1.4 inches.
+More importantly, there's a bigger battery and slightly longer battery life.
 Those two factors alone were enough to win us over.
 However, if you happen to have a dainty wrist, you might be better off going with the 40mm model.

 No matter which size you pick, you're going to get a host of innovative features that take your fitness smartwatch experience to the next level.
-One of the biggest updates to this model is the new capacitive bezel.
-On the previous model, you simply had to do without a bezel.
-Both the 40mm and 44mm Galaxy Watch Active 2 provide you with this new feature, which is a major upgrade from the last edition.
+One of the biggest updates to this successor is the new capacitive bezel.
+When you compare the Galaxy Watch Active 2 and the Galaxy Watch Active, the bezel was one of the missing features.
+Both the 40mm and 44mm Galaxy Watch Active 2 models provide you with this new perk, a major upgrade from the last edition.

 |Active 2 (40 mm)